 01 – Keep Customers Informed

 The first of our essential e-commerce tips for the Coronavirus pandemic is to keep potential and existing customers informed.
-If there are any significant changes in the way your conducting business, let your customers know.
+If there are any significant changes in the way you conduct business, let your customers know.

 The more information you provide them, the more likely they will continue purchasing from you.
 Tell them if you have plenty of stock.
 Let them know if you’re running low on certain items.
 If your order fulfillment or shipping times have been affected, keep them informed.